Planetary Nebula NGC 7076

 Finder Chart

 The planetary nebula NGC 7076 is located in the constellation Cepheus.
-The best viewing time is May to December when the constellation is highest in the night sky.
+On 12 August it is in opposition to the Sun and crosses the meridian at local midnight.
+The best viewing time is January to December when the constellation is highest in the night sky.

 Finder Chart Planetary Nebula NGC 7076